Vintage Delft Windmill Filigree Bracelet

 Details

-Condition: Excellent vintage condition; all cabochons intact, clasp functional, gentle wear from age.
+• Condition: Excellent vintage condition; all cabochons are intact, the clasp is functional, and there is gentle wear from age.

-This piece reflects the charm and refinement of postwar European craftsmanship, likely produced in the 1950s–1960s in the Netherlands.
+This piece embodies the charm and refinement of postwar European craftsmanship, likely produced in the Netherlands between the 1950s and 1960s.
 The back of each link bears the maker’s mark, suggestive of a fine Dutch workshop, possibly E. Ippel, known for quality Delft jewelry.

 Delivered in a custom organza bag and silk ribbon.
 Ready for gifting.